apcolvin/starbase-ships/sower/README.md

 - One resource bridge
 - Auto generator rate script with adjustable minimum rate
 - Six T1 generators with two T1 fuel chambers and four spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sink that provide more than adequate cooling
 - 12 small tanks with 12,000,000 units of propellant
 - 20 batteries
 - 32 T1 triangle thrusters providing forward thrust